bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/bacalhau-docker-image/index.md

 ```

 - **Job download**: You can download your job results directly by using `bacalhau get`.
 Alternatively, you can choose to create a directory to store your results.
-In the command below, we created a directory and downloaded our job output to be stored in that directory.
+In the command below, we created a directory and downloaded our job output to be stored in the `result` directory.

 ```bash